Our alliances include organizations that join together with United Through Reading to help accomplish our mission.

 Bob Woodruff Foundation

-With a generous grant from the Bob Woodruff Foundation, United Through Reading has established pilot sites at Walter Reed National Military Medical Center (WRNMMC), Wounded Warrior Regiment (Quantico, VA) and Wounded Warrior Battalion East (Camp LeJeune) to provide the opportunity for Wounded Warriors to be video-recorded reading aloud on DVD.
-Through survey feedback, United Through Reading has confirmed that participation fulfills a unique, complex requirement for the Warriors – their desire to emotionally connect with their children, siblings or nieces and nephews back home using a familiar storybook.
+With a generous grant from the Bob Woodruff Foundation, United Through Reading has established pilot sites at Walter Reed National Military Medical Center (WRNMMC), Wounded Warrior Regiment (Quantico, VA) and Wounded Warrior Battalion East (Camp LeJeune) to provide the opportunity for Wounded, Ill and Injured to be video-recorded reading aloud on DVD.
+Through survey feedback, United Through Reading has confirmed that participation fulfills a unique, complex requirement within this community to emotionally connect with their children, siblings or nieces and nephews using a familiar storybook.

 The Center for the Book

-United Through Reading is one of 80 National Reading Promotion Partners for The Center for the Book in the Library of Congress.
-The national network for The Center for the Book calls attention to the importance of books, reading, literacy, and libraries.
+United Through Reading is proud to be a National Reading Promotion Partner for The Center for the Book in the Library of Congress.
+The national network for The Center for the Book calls attention to the importance of books, reading, literacy and libraries.

 First Book provides new books to children in need, addressing one of the most important factors affecting literacy – access to books.
-Through the First Book Marketplace, qualifying organizations like United Through Reading may purchase brand-new books at 50-90% off the market price.
+Through the First Book Marketplace, qualifying organizations like United Through Reading may purchase brand-new books at 50-90% ff the market price.
 United Through Reading works with First Book to provide quarterly book shipments – including support for reading campaigns such as Read Across America and STEM the Summer Slide – to military commands so that participating military members have access to high quality and thematically appropriate titles to read to their loved ones at home.

-Google Federal and Onix Networking Corporation have joined forces to support United Through Reading in building secure, individual Google sites for service members who wish to participate in our program with web-based delivery.
+Google Federal and Unisys Federal have joined forces to support United Through Reading in building secure, individual Google sites for service members who wish to participate in our program with web-based delivery.

-We will document processes for wider dissemination in the field next year.
+After piloting, processes will be established for wider dissemination in the field.
 Accommodations will continue to be made for deployed locations without internet connectivity.

 The Little Champs Heroes